 Can you use the PS5 controller while charging on a cell phone charger?

-In the last section I looked at whether you can could play with a controller that’s partially charged.
-And this bring logically onto the next point: Can you use the controller while it is charging?
+In the last section, I looked at whether you can play with a controller that’s partially charged.
+And this brings logically onto the next point: Can you use the controller while it is charging?